kotaro-kinoshita/yomitoku/docs/usage.en.md

 - `--ignore_line_break`: Ignores line breaks in the image and concatenates sentences within a paragraph.
 (Default: respects line breaks as they appear in the image.)
 - `--figure_letter`: Exports characters contained within detected figures and tables to the output file.
 - `--figure`: Exports detected figures and images to the output file (supported only for html and markdown).
+- `--encoding`:  Specifies the character encoding for the output file to be exported. (utf-8, shift-jis, enc-jp, cp932)

 **NOTE**